tiagoengel/pyrdp/README.md

 pyrdp
 =====

-An freerdp window wrapper made with PyQt
+A freerdp window wrapper made with PyQt